nixworks/public/news/2012/08/28/index.md

 ##### Wong Kar-wai
 ### [Wong Kar-wai is to be jury president of the 2013 Berlinale film festival. ](/news/2012/08/28/wong-kar-wai-is-to-be-jury-president-of-the-2013-berlinale-film-festival.md)
-_Context: Wong Kar-wai, Berlinale_
+_Context: Berlinale, Wong Kar-wai_

 ##### Chinese
 ### [At least four Chinese fishermen die and another twelve are missing in the Korea Strait as Typhoon Bolaven hits South Korea.
 The Chinese meteo service issues a blue alert. ](/news/2012/08/28/at-least-four-chinese-fishermen-die-and-another-twelve-are-missing-in-the-korea-strait-as-typhoon-bolaven-hits-south-korea-the-chinese-mete.md)
-_Context: Typhoon, Chinese, Korea Strait, South Korea_
+_Context: South Korea, Chinese, Typhoon, Korea Strait_

 ##### Hurricane Isaac
 ### [Tropical Storm Isaac is upgraded to a category 1 hurricane as the storm makes landfall along the Gulf Coast in Louisiana. ](/news/2012/08/28/tropical-storm-isaac-is-upgraded-to-a-category-1-hurricane-as-the-storm-makes-landfall-along-the-gulf-coast-in-louisiana.md)
-_Context: Louisiana, category 1 hurricane, Hurricane Isaac, Gulf Coast of the United States_
+_Context: Hurricane Isaac, category 1 hurricane, Gulf Coast of the United States, Louisiana_

 ##### Israel
 ### [An Israeli court rules that Israel is not responsible for the death of American activist Rachel Corrie at the hands of an Israeli Army bulldozer in the Gaza Strip in 2003. ](/news/2012/08/28/an-israeli-court-rules-that-israel-is-not-responsible-for-the-death-of-american-activist-rachel-corrie-at-the-hands-of-an-israeli-army-bulld.md)